Research

 This research work was conducted by Prof. Tanaka’s group with domestic and international collaboration from Dr. Yoshiaki Ohtani of the National Institutes for Quantum Science and Technology (QST), Japan, Dr. Felix Warmer of the Max-Planck-Institut für Physik, Greifswald, Germany, Dr. Tuomas Tala of VTT, Finland, Dr. Tsuyoshi Akiyama of General Atomics, United States, Dr. Clive Michael of the University of California, Los Angeles and Prof. Leonid Vyacheslavov of the Budker Institute of Nuclear Physics, Russia.

-The research result was published in the Journal of Plasma Physics and Controlled Fusion on December 16th 2019.
+The research result was published on December 16, 2019 in Plasma Physics and Controlled Fusion, an international journal on plasma physics.

 Publication